iq-motion-control/iq-module-communication-doc/docs/tutorials/hobby_calibration.rst

 Open QGroundControl, and wait for it to connect to your flight controller.
 Click on the Q in the upper-left corner, and the select "Analyze Tools".
 Then select "MAVLink Console".
 Then follow these steps:

-    1. Power on your IQ module.
+    1. Power on your Vertiq module.
     2. In the console, enter "motor_test test -p 100".
     3. The module will briefly play the begin calibration song, and then stop.
     4. In the console, enter "motor_test test -p 0"